-The literal teaching here is that God doesn’t bless the rebel.
-He acts as a “father to the fatherless” (v.5).
-He serves as a “defender of widows” (v.5).
-He “sets the solitary in families” (v.6).
-He “brings out those who are bound into prosperity” (v.6).
+The teaching here is that God doesn’t bless the rebel.
+He acts as a father to the fatherless, serves as a defender of widows, sets the solitary in families, and brings out those who are bound into prosperity.
 But what does He do for the rebellious?
 He lets them dwell in a dry land.

-If we bring spiritual symbolism to this portion of scripture (and it’s perfectly alright to do that if God is in it), we can equate water with the word of God.
-The Bible does this in passages such as Psalm 119:9 and Ephesians 5:25-27.
-This means that the rebel’s land is dry because his life runs contrary to the word of God.
+While this thought is easily understood in terms of a literal interpretation, there is also a spiritual aspect to it.
+I say that because, spiritually speaking, the Bible equates water with the word of God.
+We see this in passages such as Psalm 119:9 and Ephesians 5:25-27.
+Therefore, Psalm 68:5-6 can also be rightly interpreted to say that the rebel’s land is dry because his life runs contrary to the word of God.

 Even though the rebel might own a Bible, it’s possible to like hell with a Bible under your arm.
 After all, a person can memorize and quote various passages and yet still live a life that contradicts the book’s plainest teachings.
 As evangelist Gypsy Smith said, “What makes the difference is not how many times you have been through the Bible, but how many times and how thoroughly the Bible has been through you.”

 And oh how our society glorifies the rebel!
 James Dean, Marlon Brando, and Johnny Depp became icons by playing that role.
-It’s no coincidence that Frank Sinatra’s signature song was, “I Did It My Way.”
+Similarly, Frank Sinatra’s signature song was, “I Did it My Way.”
 Pirates, gangsters, outlaws, and bad boys all have a certain “coolness” about them, don’t they?
 People look at them and want to be like them, either secretly or not so secretly.

 When we come to God’s word, however, we find a different opinion of rebellion.
 It says:

 For rebellion is as the sin of witchcraft, and stubbornness is as iniquity and idolatry… (1 Samuel 15:23, N.K.J.V.)